hamzafoy/python_capstone_1/readme.md

 *  *This application is developed with `Python`.
-You can `git pull` the repo and then click the 'Run Python File' at the top right of Visual Studio Code's UI to launch application.*
+You can `git pull` the repo.
+Then you can either open the `main.py` file and click the 'Run Python File' at the top right of Visual Studio Code's UI to launch application or run in your terminal `python main.py`.*